kohjiaxuan/Wikipedia-Article-Scraper/README.md

 Refer to images in the repository for examples.
 The earliest image 'bar.png' made 4 months ago was the initial design for the bar chart for word frequency.
 <br><br>

-#### Libraries used: requests, bs4, collections, matplotlib, re, os, nltk
+#### Libraries used: requests, bs4, collections, matplotlib, re, os, nltk (optional, only if using stoplist)
+Package itself already has a comprehensive stoplist built inside to remove common words before text analytics <br>

 #### Updates: <br>
 1. 26 May 2019 - Added plotyear() function to plot the most frequent years mentioned